Dennis Burkley: Career

 the Rockford Files, and Quincy, M.E..
 In the 1980s, he came into his own as an actor with a high profile role on Hill Street Blues and another memorable role as Cal, the Texas-born junkyard partner of Fred G. Sanford in Sanford, the short-lived Sanford and Son sequel from 1980 to 1981.
-He provided the voice of several supporting characters on the animated television series King of the Hill (set in his home state of Texas).
+He provided the voice of several supporting characters on the animated television series King of the Hill (set in his home state of Texas), most notably Principal Moss.
 In 2005, he wrote and directed a film titled Repetition and also played a small role in the television series My Name Is Earl.

 In films, he played Dozer, a biker with a severe speech impediment who befriends Rocky Dennis and his mother in the movie Mask.
 Burkley appeared in the drug culture drama Rush in 1991, the Chevy Chase comedy Fletch Lives, and Sylvester Stallone's Stop!
 Or My Mom Will Shoot.
 He appeared in the Kevin Costner golf comedy Tin Cup.
 Other movies included The Doors and Murphy's Romance.